 - Should historic properties, or properties eligible for inclusion in the National Register, be present within the Corps' permit area; the proposed activity requiring the DA permit (the undertaking) is a type of activity that will have no potential to cause an effect to an historic properties. - No historic properties, nor properties eligible for inclusion in the National Register, are present within the Corps' permit area; therefore, there will be no historic properties affected.
-The Corps subsequently requests concurrence from the SHPO (or THPO). - Properties ineligible for inclusion in the National Register are present within the Corps' permit area; there will be no historic properties affected by the proposed work.
+The National Parks Service is the Lead Agency and no Corps concurrence is requested.
+The Corps will not make a permit decision until the Section 106 review has been concluded by the National Parks Service as the Lead Agency. - Properties ineligible for inclusion in the National Register are present within the Corps' permit area; there will be no historic properties affected by the proposed work.
 The Corps subsequently requests concurrence from the SHPO (or THPO). - Historic properties, or properties eligible for inclusion in the National Register, are present within the Corps' permit area; however, the undertaking will have no adverse effect on these historic properties.
 The Corps subsequently requests concurrence from the SHPO (or THPO). - Historic properties, or properties eligible for inclusion in the National Register, are present within the Corps' permit area; moreover, the undertaking may have an adverse effect on these historic properties.
 The Corps subsequently initiates consultation with the SHPO (or THPO). - The proposed work takes place in an area known to have the potential for the presence of prehistoric and historic cultural resources; however, the area has not been formally surveyed for the presence of cultural resources.
 No sites eligible for inclusion in the National Register of Historic Places are known to be present in the vicinity of the proposed work.
 Additional work may be necessary to identify and assess any historic or prehistoric resources that may be present.